dflook/terraform-github-actions/terraform-test/README.md

 * `path`

-  Path to the Terraform module under test
+  The path to the Terraform module under test

   - Type: string
   - Optional